Zhou Jieqiong

-As an actress, she is best known for her roles in Miss Truth (2020), Legend of Fei (2020), To Be With You (2021) and Be My Princess (2022).
+As an actress, she is best known for her roles in Miss Truth (2020), Legend of Fei (2020), To Be With You (2021), Be My Princess (2022), and Romance in the Alley (2024).

 Early life and education

 Zhou was born on December 16, 1998, in Taizhou, Zhejiang, China.
-She attended the Affiliated Secondary School of the Shanghai Conservatory of Music, where she specialized in the pipa.
+She attended the Music Middle School Affiliated to Shanghai Conservatory of Music, where she specialized in the pipa.
 In 2009, she was discovered by Pledis Entertainment scouts in Shanghai, and moved to South Korea.
 In 2017, she graduated with a performing arts degree from the School of Performing Arts Seoul.

 Career

 2016: Produce 101 and I.O.I

 Zhou participated in Mnet's survival television show, Produce 101, which aired from January 22 to April 1, 2016.
 Five of the participants from Pledis Entertainment were eliminated and only Zhou and Lim Na-young became part of the final line-up for the girl group I.O.I.
 Zhou ranked sixth with an overall of 218,338 votes.
 I.O.I made their debut on May 4 with the single, "Dream Girls".